 AI Tools Review

-AWS and Project Glasswing: Weaponizing Threat Intelligence at Global Scale
+AWS and Project Glasswing: Integrating Threat Intelligence at Global Scale

-AWS and Project Glasswing: Weaponizing Threat Intelligence at Global Scale
+AWS and Project Glasswing: Integrating Threat Intelligence at Global Scale

 April 12, 2026

 How do you defend millions of customers simultaneously across the entire planet?
-For AWS, the answer in 2026 isn't just more human analysts, it's the deployment of hyper-autonomous, militarized AI networks acting as their first line of defense.
+For AWS, the answer in 2026 isn't just more human analysts: it's the deployment of hyper-autonomous, defensive AI networks acting as their first line of defence.

 1. The 400 Trillion Flow Filter

-The scale of modern cloud defense is unfathomable.
-AWS analyzes over 400 trillion network flows every single day to detect patterns signaling emerging threats.
+The scale of modern cloud defence is unfathomable.
+AWS analyses over 400 trillion network flows every single day to detect patterns signalling emerging threats.
 Recently, Amy Herzog, Vice President and CISO at AWS, reported that in 2025 alone, the infrastructure seamlessly blocked over 300 million ransomware attempts aimed at mutating and locking encrypted customer files on S3 buckets.

 2. The Claude Mythos Integration